 He noted many strange life forms, too.
 There were ant-like creatures that scurried about, with glowing bulbous abdomens that changed hues when they came into contact with each other.
 He assumed it was some method of communication.
 A large rodent squeaked and bolted into a hole.
 It was so fast he barely noticed how its body was completely covered in scales.
 They turned a corner and saw a herd of horse-like beings the size of a man’s palm.
 The horse-things were grazing peacefully on the glowing moss.

 His companions seemed completely unperturbed by the presence of such wonders, while he kept grinning like a fool.

 He tried to stop and inspect the little horses, but Kothar simply prodded him along.
 Evolution must have taken very different paths in this world, he thought, as he looked back at the horses and moved along.
-He resolved to come back and study the creatures at a later date imagining tiny warriors riding tiny horses and going to battle against gigantic armies.
-He smiled, it was an amusing thought.
+He resolved to come back and study the creatures at a later date.
+He imagined tiny warriors riding tiny horses and going to battle against tiny armies and smiled, it was an amusing thought.
 Maybe it really did happen in this world, who knew?
 Right?

 When he tried to ask about the creatures he was shushed back into silence.
 This silent treatment thing was really grating on his nerves.

 Shortly thereafter, they took a final turn and stepped into a huge, open space.
 Looking up, he could see a cloudy sky.
 Snow was slowly falling, only to quickly melt on the warm bowl-shaped floor of this place.

 We’re standing inside a dormant volcano!
 Ethan realised with a shock.